mantis3de/game-export-pipeline-docs/docs/panels/collision-setup.md

 Both buttons create a new mesh object named `UCX_<original name>` or `UBX_<original name>`.
 If a collision mesh with that name already exists it is replaced.

-→ How engines interpret these names: [Collision Naming](../reference/collision-naming.md)
+→ How engines interpret these names, and the full set of collider conventions the validator recognises (configurable): [Collider Naming](../reference/collider-naming.md)

 ---